m-romano/spring-store/README.md

 # Spring Store

-A deployable e-commerce site for your business. **Still Work In Progress**
+A deployable e-commerce site for your business. **Under development**

 ## Getting Started